-CANVAS ISSUES/TECHNOLOGY HELP: It is crucial to seek help when you can't access Canvas, or you have difficulty with your computer settings or browser.
-If you run in to issues with technology throughout the semester, contact the Student Tech Support office at 707-476-4288 or via email at tech-helpline@redwoods.edu
+It is crucial to seek help when you can't access Canvas, or you have difficulty with your computer settings or browser.
+If you run in to issues with technology throughout the semester, contact the Student Tech Support office via this link.